The Crow (novel)

-The Crow is a fantasy novel by Alison Croggon.
+The Crow is a 2006 fantasy novel by Australian author Alison Croggon.
 It is the third book of her Pellinor tetralogy.

 Plot introduction

 The book is set in the fictional world of Edil-Amarandh.
 According to the author, this book is the third part of her translation of the 8-part book Naraudh Lar-Chanë (the "Riddle of the Treesong").